 “Heavenly Father, I have lived a sinful life and am not worthy to be called your son (or daughter).

-“Please forgive my sins and wash me clean with the precious blood of Your Son, Jesus Christ.
+“Please forgive my sins and wash me clean with the precious blood of Your Son, Yahusha.

 “From now on, I want to devote my life to serving you and carrying out the purpose you have in store for me.

 “Help me to learn more about You as I read Your Word.
-I ask all this in Jesus’ precious name, Amen.”
+I ask all this in Yahusha’s precious name, Amen.”

-If you prayed that prayer with a repentant spirit, and a desire for your sins to be forgiven, then God is faithful and just to cleanse you completely of all your sins, and instil within you His Holy Spirit.
+If you prayed that prayer with a repentant spirit, and a desire for your sins to be forgiven, then the Most High is faithful and just to cleanse you completely of all your sins, and instil within you His Holy Spirit.

-As you start to read and learn about Jesus, the Holy Spirit, which God has instilled in you when you prayed that prayer of repentance, will open the eyes of your heart, and you will begin to experience a new life and a new vision.
+As you start to read and learn about Yahusha, the Holy Spirit, which the Most High has instilled in you when you prayed that prayer of repentance, will open the eyes of your heart, and you will begin to experience a new life and a new vision.

-For Step 3, to join a good Christian church, do a search on Google for “Christian churches in ………….. (your town or suburb).
-Then visit a few on a Sunday to find one that preaches the true gospel and worships the name of Jesus.
+For Step 3, to join a good church, do a search on Google for “churches in …………..which worship Yahuwah (your town or suburb).
+Select one which “keep the commandments of God, and the faith of Jesus” (Rev 14:12).
+Do not get drawn into the popular denominations of today, who defy the commandments by desanctifying the true Sabbath, and elevate themselves instead of Yahusha, by naming their ministries with their own names, eg Benny Hinn Ministries or Joel Osteen Ministries.
+Get in touch with a few and visit with them to find out whether they actually follow the Most High’s commandments, including observing the true Sabbath, and elevate the name of Yahusha.
 When you find the right church with these qualities, and you feel welcome, join up and get involved in as many activities as you can.
-This will help you to mature spiritually and serve the purposes that God has laid in store for you.
+This will help you to mature spiritually and serve the purposes that the Most High has laid in store for you.

-May God guide, protect and richly bless you as you faithfully seek Him!
+May the Most High Elohim guide, protect and richly bless you as you faithfully seek Him!